A topic from the subject of Introduction to Chemistry in Chemistry.

 • Stoichiometry deals with the quantitative relationships between reactants and products in chemical reactions.

-• The mole, defined as an amount of substance containing exactly 6.022 × 1023 entities, is a fundamental unit in quantitative chemistry.
+• The mole, defined as an amount of substance containing exactly 6.022 × 1023 entities (Avogadro's number), is a fundamental unit in quantitative chemistry.
+It allows us to relate the number of atoms, molecules, or formula units to mass.

-• Percent yield is a measure of the efficiency of a chemical reaction.
+• Percent yield is a measure of the efficiency of a chemical reaction, comparing the actual yield to the theoretical yield.

 Main Concepts

-Stoichiometry revolves around the conservation of mass, stating that the total mass of reactants in a chemical reaction remains constant.
+Stoichiometry revolves around the law of conservation of mass, stating that the total mass of reactants in a chemical reaction equals the total mass of products.
+This implies that atoms are neither created nor destroyed during a chemical reaction.

-The mole concept allows for accurate measurement of the quantities of reactants and products involved in reactions.
+The mole concept allows for the accurate measurement and comparison of quantities of reactants and products involved in chemical reactions.
+It bridges the gap between the microscopic world of atoms and molecules and the macroscopic world of grams and moles.

 Stoichiometry and Mole Concept: Iron and Oxygen Reaction Experiment